JellePauchet/RoadIt/documantation/projectplan.md

  - alle gegevens van de asfaltcentrale
  - alle gegevens van het asfalttransport
  - conformiteit asfaltmengsels en steekproeven van de kwaliteitscontrole

+As an asfaltproducent, I want to consult the daily required amount of asfalt in an easy manner and everywhere.
+As an asfaltproducent, I want to consult all data of the asfaltmix plant in an easy manner and everywhere.
+As an asfaltproducent, I want to consult all data of an asfalttransport in an easy manner and everywhere.
+As an asfaltproducent, I want to consult compliance mixtures and see samples of Copro in an easy manner and everywhere.

 #### Transporteurs
 - Makkelijk en overal kunnen raadplegen van alle data omtrent het transport

+As an transporter, I want to consult all data about the transport in an easy manner and everywhere.

 #### Aannemer
 - Makkelijk en overal kunnen raadplegen van alle de data exclusief de specifieke gegevens van de asfaltcentrale

+As an contractor, I want to consult all data exclusive the technical data of the asfaltbatch in an easy manner and everywhere.

 #### Copro
 - Makkelijk en overal de volgende data kunnen raadplegen